darbyluv2code/fullstack-angular-and-springboot/install-angular-tools/ms-windows/install-ms-windows.md

 * npm
 * tsc

+## Versions

+This course has been tested with the following software versions:

+* nvm 0.35.0
+* npm 7.24.0
+* node 16.10.0
+* tsc 4.6.4
+* Angular 14
+* Spring Boot 2.7.1

+It is **highly recommended** that you use the versions listed above to make sure you do not encounter any issues with the course.
+If you choose to use other versions then the code may not work as expected.

 ## Install Visual Studio Code
 Visual Studio Code is a general purpose IDE that support many programming languages.
 Visual Studio Code has built-in support for TypeScript.